 When an individual is performing an activity for which they have training or special skills, they are held to a higher standard of care; specifically, one that requires them to act as a reasonable person would with their practice or abilities.
-Additionally, these special duties of care apply when there is a special relationship between the individual that owes the duty of care and the individual that benefits from this duty.
-Consequently, because busses are considered common carriers, they owe passengers a higher duty of care.
+Additionally, these special duties of care apply when there is a special relationship between the individual who owes the duty of care and the individual who benefits from this duty.
+Consequently, because buses are considered common carriers, they owe passengers a higher duty of care.

 4. If I was walking in a crosswalk and hit by a bus in South Carolina, do I have any rights?

 As a pedestrian in South Carolina, you have a right to claim any injuries you suffered because of another person’s intentional actions or negligence.
 This means if you were hit by a bus as you were crossing the road, you could pursue legal action against that bus driver, the bus company, or any other liable party or entity that was responsible for your accident and your injuries.